The answer is ‘yes’. Go beyond science fiction to the real benefits of laser dentistry.

 Unfortunately, there are a lot of factors in traditional dental treatments that make them scary for kids, including the numbing shots and the dental tools themselves—after all, dental drills are incredibly loud and create strong vibrating sensations, while scalpels are quite clearly sharp.
 Dental lasers get around a lot of this because they often don’t require numbing shots and they don’t look very intimidating.

-The lasers used in dentistry don’t look or behave like the lasers in Star Wars—and that’s probably a good thing!
+Dental lasers don’t look or behave like the lasers in Star Wars—and that’s probably a good thing!
 Regardless, they have the potential to transform your child’s experience at the dentist by providing a quick, painless, and less intimidating treatment that also provides concrete health benefits by reducing the risk of complications and promoting faster healing.
-When you put those qualities together, it becomes clear that dental lasers aren’t just safe—they’re actively beneficial for your child’s short- and long-term oral health.
+When you put those qualities together, it becomes clear that dental lasers aren’t just safe—they are actively beneficial for your child’s short- and long-term oral health.